 We began operations in May 2012 and commercially launched our first genetic tests in 2013.
 As a result, we have only a limited operating history upon which you can evaluate our business and prospects.
-Our revenue levels may not continue to grow at historical rates or at all, and we may not be able to achieve or sustain profitability.
 Our limited operating history makes it difficult to evaluate our current business and hinders our ability to reliably forecast our future operating results, including revenue, cash flows and movement toward sustained profitability.
 We have encountered and will continue to encounter risks and uncertainties frequently experienced by growing companies in the life sciences and technology industries, such as risks related to an evolving and unpredictable industry and business model, management of growth and the other uncertainties described in this report.
 If our assumptions regarding these risks and uncertainties are incorrect or these risks and uncertainties change due to fluctuations in our markets, or if we do not address these risks successfully, our operating and financial results could differ materially from our expectations and our business could suffer.